Attention all life science start-ups: get help here!

 Attend Screening Committee meeting to pitch to mentors: 10 min pitch, 10 min Q&A. The committee is composed of mentors who will evaluate the pitch and provide recommendations.

-Once assembled, the ventures are notified of their new team and attend an on-boarding session.
+Once assembled, the ventures are notified of their mentor team and attend an on-boarding session.

 Initially, teams meet on average every 6 weeks and then at longer intervals as needed.